IEntin/ClientServer/docs/README.md

 the client.\
 Only one starting client creates a session at a time.
 This process is\
 syncronized by a named_mutex.
 Tests show that any number of clients\
-can be started concurrently by the script scripts/checkmulticlients.sh.\
+can be started concurrently by scripts/checkmulticlients.sh.\
 Unique pipe name is an analogy of the unique combination of the ip\
 address and ephemeral port in the tcp case.